martinbannister/CI_MS1_BaeAbermawHotel/README.md

 3. As a first time visitor I want to be able to see the rooms to establish if they're suitable for my needs.
 4. As a first time visitor I want to find the location of the hotel so I can check if it's close to other attractions in the area.
 5. As a first time visitor I want to be able to book a room easily if I like that I see.
+6. As a first time visitor I want to be able to contact the hotel to check if they meet any requirements I have not apparent on the site.

 [Back to Index](#table-of-contents)

 #### Returning Visitors
-6. As a returning visitor I want to book a room quickly and easily.
+7. As a returning visitor I want to book a room quickly and easily.
-7. As a returning visitor I would like to read more information about the area that I might have overlooked on my first visit.
+8. As a returning visitor I would like to read more information about the area that I might have overlooked on my first visit.
-8. As a returning visitor I want to spend time looking at photo's of the room I've got booked so I can look forward to my holiday.
+9. As a returning visitor I want to spend time looking at photo's of the room I've got booked so I can look forward to my holiday.

 [Back to Index](#table-of-contents)

 #### Hotel Owner
-9. As the hotel owner I want customers to be able to book a room with the minimum amount of friction.
+10. As the hotel owner I want customers to be able to book a room with the minimum amount of friction.
-10. As the hotel owner I want to convey the quality of the hotel and rooms through the website.
+11. As the hotel owner I want to convey the quality of the hotel and rooms through the website.
-11. As the hotel owner I want the website to reflect the style and brand of the hotel.
+12. As the hotel owner I want the website to reflect the style and brand of the hotel.

 [Back to Index](#table-of-contents)